 - Coconut Flakes – Pulse coconut flakes 1-3 times in the food processor or blender to create a coarser texture that will stick better to the chocolate.

 - Chia Seeds – Raw chia seeds will absorb some of the moisture from the chocolate coating and soften just a touch, but not so much that they lose all their crunch.
 This is texture at its finest!

 - Crushed Nuts – You can use any nut you fancy.
 Chopped pistachios add a great buttery flavor and a pretty color contrast.
 Almonds, walnuts and hazelnuts will work great as well.

-Fresh Black Mission or Brown Turkish figs work best.
-Most grocers have Black Mission figs readily available year around.
+Fresh Black Mission or Brown Turkish figs work best for chocolate covered figs. Most grocers have Black Mission figs readily available year around.

 Other Chocolate Desserts

-- Chocolate Raspberry Truffles – Chocolate and raspberry just belong together.
-These easy truffles are perfect for your next dinner party.
+- Chocolate Raspberry Truffles – Chocolate and raspberry candies

 Share Some Love ❤️

 - In a microwave-safe bowl, combine coconut oil with the chocolate chips.
 Microwave 20 to 30 seconds at a time, stirring in between to create a smooth and even texture.